 - Limit on Assets per Entity: To maintain performance and clarity, there is a limit of 500,000 assets per entity.
 This cap helps prevent the system from being overwhelmed by an excessive number of assets while still providing a comprehensive view of high-priority infrastructure.
 For large organizations with extensive digital footprints, this limit balances detail with usability, ensuring that the list remains manageable and actionable.

-Users may assign an importance level to assets in their SPM companies (My Company, My Subsidiary, and subscribed companies in the same Ratings Tree as the My Company).
+Users may assign an importance level to assets in their SPM companies (My Company, My Subsidiary, and subscribed companies in the same ratings tree as the My Company).

 - The importance of user-assigned assets replaces the Bitsight-calculated asset importances any time importances are referenced (e.g., Assets, Asset Risk Matrix on the remediation tab, Attack Surface Analytics charts).